 How much does it cost to live in Bordeaux?

-Compared to other big French cities, the cost of living in Bordeaux is quite low.
-It’s significantly lower than in London, as Numbeo states you’ll have more buying power in areas such as property.
+Compared to other big French cities, the cost of living in Bordeaux is quite low; it will cost you significantly less than living in Paris, for example, and you’ll have more buying power in areas such as property.

 Generally speaking, buying is a better option in Bordeaux because the prices are low enough for you to get quite a nice property for your money.

-What’s more, property is always a good financial investment, particularly if you’re willing to put in a bit of work to modernise it.
+What’s more, property is always a good financial investment, particularly if you’re willing to put in a bit of work to modernize it.